COVID-19 career queen: Why this nurse decided to upskill

 Despite her concerns about “being dusty’” at returning to study, Robyn quickly found her rhythm and excelled in class.
 She built on her existing time management skills and transferred her theory study straight into practice at work.

-As a nurse, you never stop learning.
-I’ve been able to take my new found knowledge and skills and immediately apply them to my day-to-day work and better patient care.
+As a nurse, you never stop learning and I’ve been able to take my new found knowledge and skills and immediately apply them to my day-to-day work and better patient care.

 "A postgrad certificate has also opened up more doors professionally, preparing me for a wider range of roles as my career progresses.”